 Cosmetic treatment specialist

 There are lots of different cosmetic treatments and you can train in one or a number.
-There are also places around the UK where you can train so you can take Botox training in Glasgow or learn about other treatments in centres near where you live.
+There are also places around the UK where you can train so you can take Botox training or learn about other treatments in centres near where you live.
 This is ideal if you are retraining and have a current job you want to study alongside.

 With an ageing popular, there is growing demand for the physical therapist to help them manage the physical issues that are common as you get older.
 They are also on hand to help with accidents and injuries as people try to get fit and keep active to be healthier.
 It is also a wide career that lets you specialise, and you can even go into teaching.